wea-f/Norepted/README.md

 2. Next, Press the green "LAUNCH" button or press the "Enter" key on your keyboard. <br>
 3. Now the video embeds down below, it may take a few seconds depending on how fast your computer is.
 # How does it work
-  Norepted is a youtube video embedder, it basically embeds a video, like how your teacher embeds a video on Google Slides for class.
+  Norepted embeds a video based on your youtube video link.
+Similarly to how your teacher embeds a video on Google Slides for class.
-The code simply takes the video id from the url and attaches to youtube-nocookie.com, the embeded youtube video link.
-That link then goes into a html video element and your video appears like magic!
+The code simply takes the video id from the inputed url and attaches it to youtube-nocookie.com, the embeded youtube video link.
+That link then goes into a html video element and your video appears just like that!